d1lm/d1lm.github.io/essays/software-reflection.md

 Learning a new programming language was fairly easy, since I had some experience in coding in C and C++ from previous classes that I have taken.
 Learning the foundations of one language such as the looping, if logic, scopes and encapsulation are found in a lot of languages.
 This logic can also be applied to frameworks, such as Semantic-UI.

 When I had to learn JavaScript, I learned it through a website called FreeCodeCamp.
 I was able to go through the coding course with some ease, because this language had similar functionality to C++.
-However, when we learned HTML and Semantic-UI within a very short time, it was hard for me to do work since I had no experience with either of them from before.
+However, when we learned HTML and Semantic-UI within a very short time, it was hard for me to do work since I had no experience with either of them from previous classes.